pepstock-org/Charba-Wiki/versioned_docs/version-3.3/GettingStarted.md

 Injecting java script resources, the application could be pretty big, mainly due to [Chart.JS](http://www.chartjs.org/) minified file that is more than 200 KB of size.

-Therefore, since version 2.3, **Charba** forces the user to define which kind of resources must be applied to own project, before starting using **Charba**.
+Therefore, as of version 2.3, **Charba** forces the user to define which kind of resources must be applied to own project, before starting using **Charba**.
 That means before calling whatever **Charba** API, the resource to use to inject [Chart.JS](http://www.chartjs.org/) must be set, otherwise an exception will occur.

-Furthermore, since version 3.0, **Charba** enables the [Chart.JS](http://www.chartjs.org/) feature to decide which date time java script library to use to support timeseries charts.
+Furthermore, as of version 3.0, **Charba** enables the [Chart.JS](http://www.chartjs.org/) feature to decide which date time java script library to use to support timeseries charts.
 The [Chart.JS](http://www.chartjs.org/) bundle is not longer used in order to inject separately the date time library and its CHART.JS adapter.

 ### Embedded resources